shapeandshare/dicebox.trainingprocessor/README.md

 **Docker Container**

 The recommended way to run the service is by using the official provided docker container.
+The container is published to Docker Hub [here](https://hub.docker.com/r/shapeandshare/dicebox.trainingprocessor/).

 The container should be deployed to a Docker Swarm as a service, or as a stand-alone container within a Docker Engine.

 **Example**

 ```
 docker service create \
 --detach=false \